Are you looking for a useful travel gift for someone who travels a lot?

 Based on glowing reviews, I bought the SoundMagic E11C.
 Whilst they aren’t wireless or noise-cancelling, they offer cracking sound quality for their price.

 Another useful gift for the music-loving traveller in your life is a portable Bluetooth speaker.

-On more than one occasion I have been relaxing in a hotel room or apartment and longing to play music through something other than a tinny smartphone or tablet (I’ve jumped for joy when there has been a docking station with speakers in the room!).
+On more than one occasion I have been relaxing in a hotel room or apartment and longing to play music through something other than a tinny smartphone or tablet.

 Bring a touch of luxury and comfort to your travel addict’s life by gifting them with this Travelrest NEST pillow.
 Yes.
 It is an ever so slightly naff C-shaped pillow, but it is super soft and the memory foam padding supports and compresses in all the right places.